corsairmarks/ringworld_graphical_enhancements/mod/README.md

 * 2.0.0 Update for compatibility with Stellaris 3.2 "Herbert"
     * Merge underlying game changes
     * Support new shipset
+* 2.1.0 Mark as compatible with Stellaris 3.3 "Libra" - no script changes

 ## Source Code